Used Cell Phones For Soldiers

 Colonie’s free 2015 yard waste collection service will begin Monday April 13.
 As in the past, regularly scheduled weekly curbside collection will be by fire district, as follows: Monday, Midway/Stanford Heights; Tuesday, Shaker Road/Loudonville; Wednesday, Latham/Schuyler Heights; Thursday, Verdoy/Boght/Maplewood; and Friday, Fuller Road/West Albany.
 Regular weekly service will continue through November 6.
 After November 6, the Town will continue to pick up yard waste, but not on the regular weekly schedule.
 Collection will continue through December 11, weather permitting.
 Call 783-LEAF for more information.

 Leaf Bags can be purchased at supermarkets, hardware stores and home centers.

 The program can accept lawn clippings, leaves, plant organic matter, branches and light brush up to 3" in diameter and 4' in length, tied with string in manageable bundles or biodegradable paper bags.
 The program cannot accept rocks, sod, garbage, non-organic materials, plastic bags, cardboard, treated wood or construction debris.
 We ask that you only put acceptable materials into the leaf bags or rigid containers.
 Any unacceptable materials could contaminate the compost product that we provide the residents each year.

-No date has been set for free compost pick-up for 2014.
 Please call 783-LEAF for more information.

 *NOTE: It is no longer necessary to identify reusable containers with stickers purchased from the Town.